Housing & Neighborhoods Department

 One Exchange Plaza, 1 Exchange Plaza - Suite 504

-- The Neighborhood Revitalization Strategy Area (NRSA) Plan for College Park has been submitted for approval to the US Department of Housing and Urban Development as edited in December 2015 and January 2016.
+- The Neighborhood Revitalization Strategy Area (NRSA) Plan for College Park was approved by the US Department of Housing and Urban Development.
+To see the differences between the current Redevelopment Areas and the new NRSA check out A Comparison of Neighborhood Redevelopment Strategies.

 - Applications are now being accepted for the 2016 Fall Citizens Leadership Academy and Raleigh Neighborhood College.
 These courses are an excellent way to learn more about local government services and develop your skills as a neighborhood and community leader.